 Joshua in the Light of Jesus

-Also, when we place these stories into the larger biblical storyline that leads to Jesus, the picture shifts significantly.
+The picture shifts significantly when we place these stories into the larger biblical storyline that leads to Jesus.
 Jesus explicitly rejected violence as a means to further God’s kingdom on earth.
 In fact, he said that violence was capitulating to the very forces of evil itself (Matt 26:51-56).
 He taught that God’s rule is expressed through non-violent resistance and by serving one’s enemies with love and prayer (Matt 5:38-48).
-Ultimately, for Jesus, this was not a matter of just words.
-He went to Jerusalem for Passover, to be enthroned as the messianic King of Israel, and he did it by giving up his life… on purpose.
+Ultimately, for Jesus, this was not just a matter of words.
+He went to Jerusalem for Passover, to be enthroned as the messianic King of Israel.
+And he did it by giving up his life… on purpose.
 Jesus confronted the dark powers of evil and, as Paul says, “disarmed the rulers and authorities, making a public spectacle of them and triumphing over them by the cross” (Col 2:15).
 The upside-down victory of Jesus’ war on human evil took place when he died on behalf of his enemies.

 To be a Christian is to believe that when we look at Jesus, we see God’s truest nature and character revealed (“If you’ve seen me, you’ve seen the Father” John 14:9).
 The limited occasions when God authorized violence was apparently not something he did with pleasure.
 In the defeat of the Canaanites, we see God’s “strange work” as Isaiah called it (Isa 28:21).
 It was a necessary decision that does not express God’s ultimate purpose in the world, or his heart for people.
 Anyone who’s been in a leadership position knows what it’s like to face complex decisions where there are no good options, only bad or worse possibilities.
 To believe that Jesus reveals God, means that our foundation for understanding God’s character is in his life, death, and resurrection.